Rust-and-Cpp-Cardiff/2019-10-09-workshop/cpp_cmake_conan_setup.md

 - Run CMake to configure the project (create Makefiles for nmake).
 We need to add CMake bin directory to the path, as it wasn't added automatically

+TODO: standalone clang doesn't play well with cmake, need to figure out more

 ```ps
 $env:Path += ';C:\Program Files\CMake\bin\'
 cmake `